Household Cavalry Museum

 The Household Cavalry

-The Household Cavalry was formed in 1661 under the direct order of King Charles II and now consists of the two senior regiments of the British Army – The Life Guards and the Blues and Royals.
+Founded in 1661 under the direct order of King Charles II, the Household Cavalry consists of the two senior regiments of the British Army – The Life Guards and the Blues and Royals.
+There are two daily ceremonies; The Changing of the Queen's Life Guard takes place daily on Horse Guards Parade at 11am (10am on Sundays).
+Followed by the daily inspection, taking place at 4pm each day.

 - Disabled Access: We are committed to ensuring the Household Cavalry Museum is accessible to all visitors.
 If you have any queries or need any assistance, please ask.